womenwhocode-renotahoe/Website/README.md

 Women Who Code Reno-Tahoe Website
 ===================

-Members Website for the Women Who Code - Reno Tahoe group.
+Members Website for the Women Who Code Reno-Tahoe group.
 A "back-to-basics" HTML/CSS project that will practice writing in the command line and using git.

 Resources
 ---------